techToy-Studio/symphoni-composer/docs/map/2-editing-notes.md

 - Click a note from the toolbar to place notes.
 - Click into the timeline OR preview space to create a new note.
     - If you click into the preview space, the note will be created at the current timestamp.
-- Tip: Upon clicking a note from the toolbar, the "Create Tool Property" will appear for you to make edits on note creation.
+- Tip: Upon clicking a note from the toolbar, the _Create Tool Property_ will appear for you to make edits on note creation.

 ## Select Notes
 ![Select notes](/img/selectnotes.gif)